oracle/opengrok/How-to-setup-OpenGrok.md

 Use the `-A` Indexer option, e.g. like this:

 ```
--A cs:org.opensolaris.opengrok.analysis.PlainAnalyzer
+-A .cs:org.opengrok.indexer.analysis.plain.PlainAnalyzerFactory
 ```

-This will map extension `.cs` to `PlainAnalyzer`.
+This will map extension `.cs` to the analyzer created by the `PlainAnalyzerFactory `.
 You should even be able to override OpenGroks analyzers using this option.

 ## Optional need to change web application properties or name